Key takeaways

 Project views

-Wrike views let you build and customize project views based on your workflow or team preferences.
-You can adjust filters and sorting options, then share those views with your team.
-Within each view, users can manage settings such as setting it to private, assigning a name, or duplicating it to other locations.
+Wrike lets me build and customize project views based on my workflow or team preferences.
+I can adjust filters and sorting options, then share those views with my team.
+Within each view, I can manage settings such as switching it to private, assigning a name, or duplicating it to other locations.

 Workflow automation

-Wrike’s automation engine supports rules, triggers, and actions to automate the most redundant activities.
-Teams can configure custom reminders and notifications triggered upon task completion or when potential obstacles and productivity blockers arise.
+Wrike’s automation engine lets me set up rules, triggers, and actions to handle the most repetitive parts of my workflow.
+I can configure custom reminders and notifications that fire when a task is completed or when a potential blocker comes up.

-Rules follow a simple “when, then” format with guided setup, and they can be applied to tasks, projects, or custom items across up to ten selected folders, projects, or spaces within the account.
-Depending on your project’s size, scope, and scale, Wrike’s workflow automation capabilities can save your team hundreds of hours in lost productivity.
+Rules follow a simple “when, then” format with guided setup, and I can apply them to tasks, projects, or custom items across up to ten selected folders, projects, or spaces within my account.
+Depending on the size and scope of a project, Wrike’s automation capabilities can save my team a significant amount of time that would otherwise go toward manual follow-ups and status updates.

 Project templates

-Wrike includes a large library of customizable project management templates that help teams start work without building everything from scratch.
+Wrike includes a large library of customizable project management templates that let me create task boards without building everything from scratch.
 There are more than 70 templates available, with options designed for specific industries and team roles, such as marketing and software development.

 Templates are offered in two formats: in-app templates and template guides.
 In-app templates are pre-built assets available inside the platform, while template guides provide step-by-step instructions for applying or building those templates.